 There was a strong time-diet interaction for FATT (P < 0.001), suggesting a physiological change to taste mechanisms was causing the change in FATT.
 While this is likely due to changes in FAT receptor gene expressions, namely FFAR4, there are many complexities to the taste system that should be discussed.
-First, small changes in gene expression may result in large physiological effects due to potent effects of a protein, differences in the amount of protein products and the half-life of the mRNA.
-To that point, we only measured gene expression in fungiform papillae as it was the least invasive tissue(21), whereas there may have been larger changes in gene expression in foliate and circumvallate papillae(32).
+First, small changes to gene expression may result in large physiological effects due to potent effects of a protein, differences in the amount of protein products, and the function of the half-life of the mRNA.
+To that point, we only measured gene expression in fungiform papillae as it was the least invasive tissue (21) whereas there may have been larger changes to gene expression in foliate and circumvallate papillae (32).
 Second, coordination and interaction of receptors may confound the results.
-For example, up-regulation of either FFAR4 or CD36 independently may have an insignificant effect on FATT; but when these upregulated together, it resulted in a larger attenuation of FATT due to intracellular signal transduction(30).
-Finally, there may be salivary factors that were not measured in the present study that are additionally causal to the FATT change (33,34).
+For example, upregulation of either FFAR4 or CD36 independently may have an insignificant effect on FATT, but when upregulated together there may be a larger attenuation of FATT due to intracellular signal transduction (30).
+Finally, there may be salivary factors that were not measured in this study that are additionally causal to the FATT change (33, 34).

 This randomised controlled trial has some limitations that should be noted when interpreting these results.
 First, the analysis of FAT receptor gene expressions was only conducted in fungiform papillae, as collection of foliate and circumvallate papillae in living humans is fairly invasive.
-The relative sensitivities and expressions of these genes within and between human taste papillae are not clear (35,36), so the results from the present study should be interpreted only as indicative of the entire oral cavity.
+The relative sensitivities and expressions of these genes within and between human taste papillae are not clear (35, 36), so the results from this study should be interpreted only as indicative of the entire oral cavity.
 Second, the sample size was small and there was only one male twin pair in the sample, so there may be limited power to detect small changes in gene expression.
-Third, while we explored associations between nutrient intake and FAT receptor gene expressions, the present study was designed as an intervention to dietary fat intake.
-Changes in other nutrient intake were incidental, and therefore the observed association need to be confirmed in trials that are designed around those nutrients specifically.
-Lastly, due to the small sample of twin pairs, quantitative genetic effects could not be evaluated in the present study.
+Third, while we explored associations between nutrient intakes and FAT receptor gene expressions, this study was designed as an intervention to dietary fat intake.
+Changes in other nutrient intakes were incidental, and therefore the observed associations need to be confirmed in trials that are designed around those nutrients specifically.
+Lastly, due to the small sample of twin pairs, quantitative genetic effects could not be evaluated in this study.

 In summary, FFAR4 is the only FAT receptor on fungiform papillae associated with FAT perception in the fasted state, and both are mediated by diet concurrently.
-The role of FFAR4 appears to regulate long-term diet-mediated changes in FAT perception.
-Increasing the expression of FFAR4 in papillae, via diet or otherwise, could aid in reducing taste-mediated passive overconsumption of dietary fat.
-In addition, there is some evidence to suggest that CD36 is involved in regulating short-term within-meal responses to oral FA exposure, and KCNA2 may also have some role in regulating PUFA intake, though the future research should be conducted to confirm these.
+The role of FFAR4 appears to be to regulate long-term diet-mediated changes to FAT perception.
+Increasing expression of FFAR4 in papillae, via diet or otherwise, could aid in reducing taste-mediated passive overconsumption of dietary fat.
+In addition, there is some evidence to suggest that CD36 is involved in regulating short-term within-meal responses to oral FA exposure and KCNA2 may also have some role in regulating PUFA intake, although future research should be conducted to confirm these.